caiocomandulli/lib-view-utils/README.md

 TextInput input = new TextInput(editText, context, Color.Green, Color.Red);
 ````

-We can manage our EditText's behaviour through the `TextInput` class.
+We can manage our `EditText` behaviour through the `TextInput` class.

 ````java
 input.invalidate(new InputError(R.string.invalid);